Bedework/bw-deployment-tools/vagrant/3.10-chef-solo/Readme.txt

 Once the machine is spun up, ssh to it and

 1) cd /vagrant
+2) edit node.json to set the database passwords
-2) sudo chef-solo -c solo.rb   <== install lots of packages, create a db, download bedework, etc.
+3) sudo chef-solo -c solo.rb   <== install lots of packages, create a db, download bedework, etc.
-3) sudo bash byshell.sh        <== finish the install, bring bedework up over postgresql, etc
+4) sudo bash byshell.sh        <== finish the install, bring bedework up over postgresql, etc

 Once finished, you can start and stop JBoss and ApacheDS with /etc/init.d/bedework Also, there are a few symlinks in ~vagrant to help you find things more easily